Recipe: Candied Almonds

 jar

-My parents’ neighbor Katte makes some really good, candied almonds.
+My parents’ old neighbor Katte makes some really good, candied almonds.
 They are nice and shiny, covered in a thin layer of sugar, and it is completely impossible to stop eating them once you have started.
 In Denmark, candied almonds is mainly eaten throughout December, and as Katte mentions in the video below, they also make a really nice host/hostess gift during the holiday season.

 Cook Mode